Generation of momentum transport in weakly turbulent $\beta$-plane magnetohydrodynamics: Introduction

 In particular, Tobias \emph{et al.}\ explored the dependence of zonal flow formation on the Zel'dovich parameter $Z={\rm Rm} v_{A,0}^2/\langle \tilde v^2 \rangle.$ Here, ${\rm Rm}$ is the magnetic Reynolds number, $v_{A,0}$ is the Alfv\'en speed in the externally prescribed magnetic field, and $\langle \tilde v^2 \rangle$ is the mean square velocity fluctuation intensity.
 Extensive previous work \cite{cattaneo91,gruzinov94,gruzinov96,fan2019} noted that for $Z<1,$ turbulent resistivity tracked kinematic estimates, while for $Z>1,$ the turbulent resistivity was quenched.
 A key point of $Z$-induced quenching is that only a weak $b_0$ field is needed at large ${\rm Rm}.$ The physics underlying quenching can be understood as vortex disruption \cite{mgh}.
 Given the previous history, it was natural to investigate $\beta$-plane MHD by a scan of $Z.$ Noting that $Z= \tau_c v_{A,0}^2/ \eta,$ where $\tau_c$ is the (fixed) forcing cell correlation time and $\eta$ the resistivity, Tobias \emph{et al.}\ scanned the parameter space of $b_0^2$ and $\eta,$ so as to examine jet formation.
-Results indicate that the $(b_0^2, \eta)$ plane divides into regions above and below a line defined by $b_0^2/ \eta = {\rm const.}$ Above the line, $b_0^2$ is strong, and jets are suppressed.
+Results indicate that the $(b_0, \eta)$ plane divides into regions above and below a line defined by $b_0^2/ \eta = {\rm const.}$ (see Fig.~\ref{fig:etal}).
+Above the line, $b_0$ is strong, and jets are suppressed.
 Below the line, jets form.
-Alternatively, strong $b_0^2$ clearly inhibits jet formation via Alfv\'enization, while $\eta$ dissipates $b_0,$ and thus removes the inhibitor.
+Alternatively, strong $b_0$ clearly inhibits jet formation via Alfv\'enization, while $\eta$ dissipates $b_0,$ and thus removes the inhibitor.
 The manifest $\eta$ dependence supports the relevance of the Zel'dovich parameter.
 The $b_0^2/ \eta = {\rm const.}$ scaling was also recovered analytically in \cite{parker}.
-Another perspective on tachocline transport and mixing is given in \cite{garaud}.

 Diamond \emph{et al.}\ (2007) gave an analytic closure calculation and derived the ``magnetic Rhines scale'' $\ell_{\rm MR} = \sqrt{b_0/\beta}$, defined by the crossover of the Rossby frequency $\omega_\beta = -\beta k_x/k^2$ and the Alfv\'en frequency $\omega_A = k_x b_0.$ They argued that $\ell_{\rm MR}$ is a critical lengthscale below which the turbulence is Alfv\'enized, so that the Maxwell-Reynolds stress